Illinois Valley

-Princeton intersection work suspended to spring
+Princeton intersection work suspended until spring

 City resurfaced Main Street in anticipation of the work